 Nitric oxide (NO) plays a key role in improving blood flow, especially to the penis, by relaxing blood vessel smooth muscle.
 To boost NO levels, UV and infrared light wavelengths have been shown to stimulate nitric oxide production, as these wavelengths can penetrate tissues and trigger mitochondrial activity, which is crucial for NO synthesis.
-Erection firmness and strength are excellent indicators of how well your cardiovascular system is functioning, as they directly reflect blood flow efficiency.
+Erections firmness and strength are excellent indicators of how well your cardiovascular system is functioning, as they directly reflect blood flow efficiency.

 References